bullintheserver/linuxstudysessions/topic1.md

 - Commercial ed.: SUSE Linux Enterprise Server
     - Comes as both a server and desktop enviro
     - Is suitable for enterprise and production deployment
-- openSUSE allows for devs to futher test and develp the system, is free
+- openSUSE allows for devs to further test and develp the system, is free

 #### QubesOS
 - Secure desktop enviro